JaVMorais/ExploratoryDataAnalysis_FinalProject/CodeBook.md

 The first two digits of the fips county code designate the state (or equivalent territory) of the county.
 A list of the 2-digits fips state code, with  the respective 2-letter abbreviature and  state name can be found <a href="https://www2.census.gov/geo/docs/reference/state.txt">here</a>.
 An extended list which includes the fips codes for the Outlying Areas of the United States, the Freely Associated States and the Individual Minor Outlying Island Territories can also be found <a href="https://www.census.gov/geo/reference/ansi_statetables.html">here</a>.
 While separating the list of fips numbers by state (first 2 digits of the county fips code), a few anomalies were detected:

 1. __County fips code 00000__: This code is used to represent the USA as a whole unit.
-However, only values from 2002 and 2005 are present and therefore this data is filtered out.
+However, only values from 2002 and 2005 are present.
-2. __No county fips code (NA)__: It is not clear to which territory this data corresponds and therefore this data is filtered out.
+2. __No county fips code (NA)__: It is not clear to which territory this data corresponds.
 3. __State fips code 85__: There is no state corresponding to this code, even in the extended territory list.
-Therefore this data is filtered out.
 4. __State fips code "TR"__: There is no state corresponding to this code, even in the extended territory list.

-Therefore this data is filtered out.
+When organizing the PM2.5 emissions by state, the previous 4 categories will be grouped together in the state='NA' group.

 The definition of 'motor vehicle' according to <a href="https://en.wikipedia.org/wiki/Motor_vehicle">Wikipedia</a> is _a self-propelled vehicle, commonly wheeled, that does not operate on rails (such as trains or trams) and is used for the transportation of people or cargo_.
 As such, we consider that a given source (SCC) refers to a 'motor vehicle' if: